Railway journeys over these years have taught me a lot about life. Here are 5 life-lessons that we can learn from the trains.

 Travel by Train

-As a child, we were very curious to board a train, take a window seat, and watch the world outside the window moving backward at a tremendous speed.
-Whether we are on a vacation or on a mission, the train takes us to our destination quite hastily.
+Trains are fascinating.
+In my youth, I was gripped by the boarding process, window seats, and moving quickly at a tremendous speed.
+Whether on vacation or on a mission, the train took us to our destination quite hastily.

-A widespread network of railway lines in India is the prime medium of Transport for passengers and goods.
-It will be almost impossible to find a person in India who never traveled by train!
+A widespread network of railway lines in India is the prime medium of transport for passengers and goods.
+Finding a person in India who never traveled by train will be almost impossible!
 A railway is not just about moving from point A to point B rapidly and comfortably.

-We know that nature is our best teacher.
-To observe nature we have to travel.
-Traveling gives us a lot of amazing experiences.
+Nature and experience are two of our best teachers.
+Traveling is one way to observe nature.
 When it comes to traveling, the train is one of the major means of transport.
-Have you ever tried to find out what does a train journey teaches you?
+Have you ever tried to understand what a train journey can teach you?

 The answer lies in keen observation.
-As a travel enthusiast, I traveled through trains and made many observations.
+As a travel enthusiast, I often travel on trains and make many observations.
 Keeping a learner's perspective, there is infinite knowledge we can grasp from our surroundings as we travel.

 All these years, from five hours of a short journey to two days of a long journey through trains, I learned five important life lessons.
 These lessons are learned through the experiences associated with my railway rides.